AtiLion/VRCExtended/README.md

 > - Does this mod work in VR? *Yes, the mod is designed to work fully with VR as well as desktop*
 > - Avatars are taking longer to load with local colliders. *An avatar with a ton of colliders will take longer to load as it has to register all of them*
 > - Sometimes all of the colliders go weird. *If an avatar has a world sized bone collider on it, it may cause things to start and look weird as the collider interacts with all of yours*
+> - My game takes a while to close. *Use the [QuitFix mod by HerpDerpinstine](https://github.com/HerpDerpinstine/QuitFix)*

 ## How to compile ##
  1. Make sure you have a program that can compile C# code